rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 Please refer to `demo/setup.sh` to get more info about configuring UAA permissions.

-The script will return an access tokens, which can be used to authorise in RabbitMQ.
-When authorising, you should use the token as a **username**.
+The script will return an access tokens, which can be used to authenticate and authorise in RabbitMQ.
+When connecting, pass the token in the **password** field.
+The username field will be ignored as long as the token provides a client ID.

 ## License and Copyright

-(c) 2016-2017 Pivotal Software Inc.
+(c) 2016-2018 Pivotal Software Inc.

 Released under the Mozilla Public License 1.1, same as RabbitMQ.